 At NRPS, PSHEE is a strength.
 Our PSHEE Curriculum is woven creatively through the year in a number of different ways.
 Through our Kodesh (Jewish Studies) teaching, the children learn core Jewish Values.
 The Kodesh Curriculum is strong and promotes pupils’ spiritual, moral, social and cultural development well.
 Pupils learn about, for example, friendship, respecting and valuing people and the difference between right and wrong.

 Our school is strong on British Values and our last Ofsted Report in October 2017 noted " The school is effective in promoting pupils’ spiritual, moral, social and cultural development and preparing them for life in modern Britain."

 We run a series of workshops for Year 6 on "Growing Up" with an outside speaker.

-At NRPS, outside speakers make a valuable contribution by bringing a wide range of expertise and life experiences to the PSHE education programme.
-We bring people in during the year to run class-based workshops on themes such as E -Safety / Safer Internet, NSPCC - Speak Out, Stay Safe, The Power of One - Anti Bullying pledge signing board and an Annual Remembrance Day Assembly in November.
-Streetwise and the CST run programmes on Street awareness and personal safety and security as well as a transition workshop for Year 6 before they move to secondary school.
+At NRPS, outside speakers have made a valuable contribution to our PSHE education programme.
+We bring people in during the year to run class-based workshops on themes such as Online Safety, an Annual Remembrance Day Assembly in November, Streetwise and the CST run programmes on Street awareness and personal safety and security as well as a transition workshop for Year 6 before they move to secondary school.